dinkumoil/ScriptCollection/ReadMe.md

 This script provides a file selector written in native Windows Batch script.
 You can browse your hard disk(s) in a console window and select a file or folder.
 It is also possible to create and delete files and folders by means of a _Tools_ menu.
 A demo script that shows how to use the _FileSelector_ is included.

+## GetDayOfWeek

+This script determines the day of the week of a specific date.
+The date can be provided via command line or stdin.
+The day of the week can be displayed in numerical form, as german or english abbreviation or with its full german or english name.

 ## GetSysTimes

 This folder contains two Batch scripts to